microsoft/pgtoolsservice/README.md

 If you only want to run **integration tests**, replace `nosetests` in the above directions with `./scripts/test-integration.sh` or `scripts\test-integration.ps1` as needed for your platform.
 See the section below for more specific details on integration tests.

 You can also use `scripts/test-all.sh` or `scripts\test-all.ps1` to run all tests instead of using the `nosetests` command.
 All of these scripts will accept any arguments that you give and pass them directly to `nosetests`.

+To run tests in VS Code editor, add the following in VS Code settings: `"python.unitTest.nosetestsEnabled": true`

 ## Integration Tests
 The PostgreSQL Tools Service supports tests that connect to a real Postgres database, which we call integration tests.
 These can be run by calling `./scripts/test-integration.sh` or `scripts\test-integration.ps1` from the project's root directory.